Alpha Anywhere Developer Environment: First Launch

 The first time you launch Alpha Anywhere, you will be prompted to enter your License number.
 A valid license is required to activate Alpha Anywhere.

 Locate your license number.
-If you do not have a license, you can request a 30 day free trial of Alpha Anywhere.
+If you do not have a license, you can request a free Alpha Anywhere Community Edition license.
 Your license number will be emailed to you, so it is important that you enter a valid email address.

 Enter your Alpha Anywhere license number and click OK.